What is this medication?

-What should I tell my health care provider before I take this medicine?
+What should I tell my care team before I take this medication?

 They need to know if you have any of these conditions:

-- heart or blood vessel disease
+- Heart or blood vessel disease

-- kidney disease
+- Kidney disease

-- low blood pressure
+- Low blood pressure

-- an unusual or allergic reaction to lisinopril, other ACE inhibitors, insect venom, foods, dyes, or preservatives
+- An unusual or allergic reaction to lisinopril, other ACE inhibitors, insect venom, foods, dyes, or preservatives

-- pregnant or trying to get pregnant
+- Pregnant or trying to get pregnant

-How should I use this medicine?
+How should I use this medication?

-Talk to your pediatrician regarding the use of this medicine in children.
-Special care may be needed.
-While this drug may be prescribed for children as young as 6 years of age for selected conditions, precautions do apply.
+Talk to your care team about the use of this medication in children.
+While it may be prescribed for children as young as 6 for selected conditions, precautions do apply.